JULIE BEAUVAIS

-Julie Beauvais is an opera director, transdisciplinary artist and educator based in the mountains of southern Switzerland and northern India.
-Through her works, she explores the fundamental tenets of opera in its diverse expressions around the world: Embodiment of cosmoperceptions, Vibrations travelling through vastness, and Ever-changing field of entanglements.
-Her creations have been presented and exhibited internationally since 2001.
+Julie Beauvais is an opera director, transdisciplinary artist, and educator based in the mountains of southern Switzerland and northern India.
+Through her work, she explores the fundamental tenets of opera in its diverse expressions around the world: the embodiment of cosmoperceptions, vibrations traveling through vastness, and ever-changing fields of entanglements.
+Her creations have been presented internationally since 2001.

-Recently, Beauvais directed ORLANDO, a new paradigm opera co-produced by La Bâtie–Festival de Genève, performed among others at the FIBA–Festival Internacional de Buenos Aires, the Festival de Santiago a Mil, the Mostra Internacional de Teatro de São Paulo, the O. Festival in Rotterdam, the Manifesta13 European biennial in Marseille, and throughout India.
+Selected recent works include The Witness (since 2018), a translocal opera practice weaving Earth’s changing messages with the voices of indigenous wisdom holders; Sonic Matter, an experimental music platform and festival based in Zurich which she founded and co-directed from 2020 to 2022; and ALTER (2021–2024), a high-altitude residency program fostering collaboration among artists, researchers, and local inhabitants in response to environmental crises.
+Recently, she directed ORLANDO, a New Paradigm Opera co-produced by La Bâtie–Festival de Genève and performed, among others, at the FIBA–Festival Internacional de Buenos Aires, the Festival de Santiago a Mil, the Mostra Internacional de Teatro de São Paulo, the O. Festival in Rotterdam, the Manifesta13 European biennial in Marseille, and throughout India.

 Julie's current collaborative field research focus on Himalayan operas and their potential to create new narratives that reflect both local heritage and global paradigm shifts.